Italian Dolomites Photo Tour Details

 Level of physical difficulty: 4 out of 5

 One person’s walk in the park is another person’s challenge.
 With that said, the difficulty and challenges of this photo tour depend on each individual’s level of physical fitness and perception of difficulty.
 We rate this tour a 4 out of 5 as we encounter some uphill and downhill walking on uneven terrain to get to the vantage points for some photo opportunities.
-The maximum you can expect is a 3.5 mile hike with some uphill & downhill stretches on a trail.
-This is on the last day of the tour when we hike to the back side of the Tre Cime for an early dinner at a mountain refugio and sunset photography.
+The maximum you can expect is a 1 mile hike, to the Tre Cime saddle and back 1 mile, with some uphill & downhill stretches on the trail.
+The elevation gain is only 400 feet.
+This is when we hike to the back side of the Tre Cime for an early dinner at a mountain refugio and sunset photography.
 Other photo opportunities are close to the van, gondola or chairlift.
 Also keep in mind that with the higher elevations of up to 9,000 feet, the difficulty can be magnified for some.

 One of the greatest benefits of participating in our Italian Dolomites Photo Tour is that we have access to magnificent high-alpine locations via chairlifts, gondolas and our van, which would otherwise not be accessible to the average person.
 Again, in some situations, we still need to walk, sometimes uphill, once we get out of the van or off the lift.